sumeet-bansal/lighthouse/README.md

 ### Clearing the Database
 Clearing the database is a fairly straightforward task with the `clear` command:
 ```
-lighthouse-v1.3.0: db $ clear
+lighthouse-v1.4.0: db $ clear

 Clear entire database? (y/n): y
 Cleared 17965 properties from database.
 ```

 The `clear` command additionally supports "auto-yes" flags as well; using either the `-y` flag or the `--yes` flag skips the prompts and immediately clears the database:
 ```
-lighthouse-v1.3.0: db $ clear -y
+lighthouse-v1.4.0: db $ clear -y
 Cleared 17965 properties from database.
 ```

 ## the Query Module
-The most robust and useful feature of Lighthouse is its advanced query function, which allows for efficient querying of the MongoDB database.
-By default, query results are written to CSVs in a folder labelled `lighthouse-reports` within the working directory.
-The query function has two modes: comparing two levels and comparing a single level internally (i.e. comparing all its subdirectories against each other).
+The most robust and useful feature of Lighthouse is its advanced query function, which efficiently queries the SQLite database.
+By default, query results are written to `.csv` spreadsheets in a folder labeled `lighthouse-reports` within the working directory.
+The query function has two modes: comparing two directories or files at the same level and comparing a single directory internally (i.e. comparing all its subdirectories or files against each other).
 "Levels" refers to the depth of the the root directory's structure and, by extension, the database's directory structure.
-To enter the query module, input "query" (the module keyword):
+To enter the query module, input `query` (the module keyword):

 ```
-lighthouse-v1.3.0: db $ query
+lighthouse-v1.4.0: db $ query

 QUERY MODULE -- POSSIBLE COMMANDS
 'help'